RedHatNordicsSA/linux4win/content/assign2.md

 ## Set MSSQL service to start at boot

 You can now use the services part of the menu to your left to setup the service to be **Enabled** which will then start the MSSQL server at boot.
-Once you have enabled reboot the machine to make sure you have setup correctly
+Once you have enabled it, then reboot the machine to make sure you have setup correctly.

 ## Open firewall for correct port